mcelrea/FirstPyGame2022/Notes.md

 def function(x, y):
    #code
 ```
-x and y in the above function defition are parameters
+x and y in the above function definition are parameters